 Another standout was Facelift, starring Judith Light, Severence‘s Britt Lower, and Rebecca Dayan (from the Death Valley segment of AHS: Double Feature).
 Although ultimately a not-so-surprising riff of an old Twilight Zone idea, it was seriously elevated by great acting, particularly from Light.

 Eps 5 and 7, Bloody Mary and Necro, were somewhat disappointing, despite some great work from Madison Iseman as the lead in the latter.
 The last episode, Lake, was probably the weakest and featured some puzzlingly bad acting from Alicia Silverstone and Teddy Sears.
 It also disappointingly failed to bookend the series with another callback to the mothership show, as many were expecting.

-Still, the vast improvement in quality bodes well for a season 3, which hopefully works in more little nods to the wider AHS universe, should FX renew it.
+Still, the vast improvement in quality bodes well for season 3, which hopefully works in more little nods to the wider AHS universe.

 It may be surprising to see an MCU entry on this list, but Ms. Marvel was unfortunately afflicted by mediocre ratings, and that’s a real shame because it’s one of Marvel’s most vibrant and fun shows to date.

 Those who think the show is squarely aimed at teenage girls and/or can only be enjoyed by Muslim Americans are firmly missing out – Ms. Marvel is creative, very funny at times, and full of likable characters – not least the protagonist herself, performed with effortless charm by newcomer Iman Vellani.